 Then I retired.
 And I felt that I really needed a hobby.

 Images had always been central in my working life so in mid-2014 I decided to become a photographer again, but with the luxury of now just being able to take photographs for myself.

-However at the beginning of 2015 I became quite poorly and I was diagnosed with a pancreatic tumour which would need some pretty radical surgery, six months of chemotherapy and a massive amount of recovery time.
+However at the beginning of 2015 I became quite poorly and I was diagnosed with pancreatic cancer which was going to need some pretty radical surgery, six months of chemotherapy and a massive amount of recovery time.
 Which rather put paid to most types of photography in the rest of 2015 and a lot of 2016.
 But so far, whilst I've not come through unscathed, it appears that I may be a cancer survivor.
 And it does give one a slightly different perspective on life together with the resolve that one should never give up hope.